tuva-health/docs/docs/quickstart.md

 ### 5. Explore Data and Docs

 You have now transformed you claims data into the Tuva data model.
-Check out [Use Cases](../use-cases/acute-inpatient) to find example SQL that you can run against these tables.

 dbt also comes with awesome documentation built-in.
 You can run ```dbt docs generate``` to generate the docs and then ```dbt docs serve``` to serve up the docs to your localhost.
 A web browser will open when you do this and you can explore the docs.